 My granddaughter, Lacey, loves wolves and she wanted to decorate her bedroom in a wolf theme.
 This page includes ideas for painting your room and how to use a wolf wall mural, birch tree wall decals, a full moon, posters, bedding, and accessories to make the best wolf bedroom ever!
 Lacey slept on the sofa in the living room for a month while all of the painting and decorating was done.
 She didn't look at the room until it was finished, and BOY was she surprised!

 I'll show you a few of the ideas we used to make a fun bedroom for a 10 year old girl, and, how you can do it, too!
 All it takes is an idea and lots of shopping to find just the right decorations!

-First, we had to do some preliminary work on the walls, filling in cracks and sanding.
+First, we had to do some preliminary work on the walls such as filling in cracks in the plaster and sanding.
 Plus, we gave the room a general clean up and moved out most of the furniture.

-For the paint, she chose a light gray (this was Lacey's choice) and it worked out beautifully with the other wall decorations.
+For the paint, Lacey chose a light gray and it worked out beautifully with the other wall decorations.
 I was a little unsure about the gray, but the dark blue curtains brighten it up.
 As you'll see in the photos, it's the perfect color for a night sky and full moon!